Viña del Mar: Demographics

-According to the 2002 census of the National Statistics Institute, Viña del Mar had 286,931 inhabitants (136,318 men and 150,613 women), making the commune an entirely urban area.
-The population grew by 0.5% (1,477 persons) between the 1992 and 2002 censuses.
-Viña del Mar accounts for 18.63% of the regional population.
+According to the 2017 census of the National Statistics Institute, Viña del Mar had 334,248 inhabitants (158,669 men and 175,579 women), making the commune an entirely urban area.
+The population grew by 16.49% (47,317 persons) between the 2002 and 2017 censuses.
+Viña del Mar accounts for 18.41% of the regional population.

 Notable residents

-The city is the birthplace of Alberto Hurtado, the second Chilean Catholic saint and founder of the Hogar de Cristo (Home of Christ) foundation, writer María Luisa Bombal (author of La Ultima Niebla (The Last Fog)), former Chilean president Patricio Aylwin, Environment minister María Ignacia Benítez, handball player Marco Oneto, Olympic champion tennis player Nicolás Massú, world champion boxer Patricia Demick, Slayer vocalist/bassist Tom Araya, composer Sylvia Soublette, and the sculptor and performance artist Tamara Jacquin.
+The city is the birthplace of Mon Laferte, singer, songwriter, painter (4 Latin Grammys) and visual artist, Alberto Hurtado, the second Chilean Catholic saint and founder of the Hogar de Cristo (Home of Christ) foundation, writer María Luisa Bombal (author of La Ultima Niebla (The Last Fog)), former Chilean president Patricio Aylwin, Environment minister María Ignacia Benítez, handball player Marco Oneto, Olympic champion tennis player Nicolás Massú, world champion boxer Patricia Demick, Slayer vocalist/bassist Tom Araya, composer Sylvia Soublette, and the sculptor and performance artist Tamara Jacquin.

 It was also the home of Philips CEO and wealthy businessman Cor Dillen, as well as Australian fashion model, actress and television presenter Pia Miller (formerly Loyola).
 Footballer, George Robledo of Newcastle United and Colo-Colo, was a long-term resident of the town.

 Administration

 As a municipality, Viña del Mar is a third-level administrative division of Chile governed by a municipal council, headed by an alcalde (mayor) who is elected every four years.
-Frente Amplio politician Macarena Ripamonti is the 2021-2024 mayor of Viña del Mar.
+Broad Front politician Macarena Ripamonti has been the mayor of Viña del Mar since 2021, while the communal council for the 2024–2028 term has the following members: